gravitational/teleport/rfd/0173-terraform-machine-id.md

     enabled = true
     resource_prefix = "terraform-provider"

-    # optional
+    # optional, must be higer than your Terraform `apply` command duration
     expires_after = "1h"
   }
 }
 ```

 When running with this configuration, the provider will:
-- get the local `~/.tsh` profile associated with this `addr`
+- get a client from the local `~/.tsh` profile associated with this `addr`
-- ping the cluster to validate the user client and store the user name
+- ping the cluster to validate the user client and recover the user's name
 - generate a random secret token (16 bytes of hex-encoded random, the Teleport default)
 - create the 3 bootstrap resources
-  - if the call fails because of MFA4A, perform the MFA challenge once, save the MFa certs valid for a minute and use
+  - if the call fails because of MFA4A, perform the MFA challenge once, save the MFA certs valid for a minute and use
     them to create the 3 resources
   - if the call fails because of missing permissions, output a user-friendly message:
     ```